jhburns/ExperienceCapture/ExampleAnalyzers/README.md

 ## Formats

-Any language can be used to do analysis, but the following are examples are in Python and R.
+Any language can be used to do analysis, but the examples in Python and R.

 - Python, JSON format: `ExampleAnalyzers/PythonWithJSON`
 - Python, with CSV format: `ExampleAnalyzers/PythonWithCSV`